dimosbele/customer_churning/README.md

 corresponds to the period of the day (day, evening or night) that the customer did the most calls.

+<b>Modeling</b>
-xGBoost has the best predictive power in the given data set and was the best classifier with an accuracy of 0:977.
-Moreover, it was observed that the new features that
+Various classifiers were tested (xGBoost, Random Forest, Decision Trees and Multi- Layer Perceptron). xGBoost had the best predictive power in the given data set and was the best classifier with an accuracy of 0:977.
+Moreover, it was observed that the new features that were created played an important role in the results since they improved the accuracy.